sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay.md

    There are two bus stops at Cernay, the closest is Grand'Place, near the gite.

-   BEWARE: there are no busses between 7:35am and 12 am!
+   BEWARE: there are no busses between 7:35am and 12:00pm!

  * We will do some car shuttles from Saint Rémi.
 Please contact us in advance to synchronize.
 NicolasThiery' phone: 06 77 90 32 79
     * Monday morning 10am on the parking of Saint-Rémi de Chevreuse (Nicolas Borie: 06 89 29 78 44)